last update 25 July 2012

 |

-The John Fletcher family has moved east from the windswept moors, bleak mills and impoverished crofters' cottages of Oxenhope and West Yorkshire, to the bracing air of seaside and Victorian spa town of Scarborough, and John (57) is an ironmonger, helped by Frank Edward and no doubt other sons.
+The John Fletcher family has moved east from the windswept moors, bleak mills and crofters' cottages of Oxenhope and West Yorkshire, to the bracing air of seaside and Victorian spa town of Scarborough, and John (57) is an ironmonger, helped by Frank Edward and no doubt other sons.

 The Fletcher's town of Oxenhope is between Hebden Bridge and Haworth